-Female workers at JB Hi-Fi stores allege a culture of sexual harassment and discrimination from management and customers.
+Female workers at JB Hi-Fi stores say there is a culture of sexual harassment and discrimination from management and customers.

 They describe a “boys club” work environment that fails to support them.